 Embarking on an ERP implementation can be daunting.
 Being aware of best practices in terms of process, deliverables, resource allocation and budget is critical for ERP success.

 - Pre-Project Considerations: It’s important to do your homework up-front, carefully outline your high-level business requirements.
 This includes business process mapping, researching solutions for your requirements & resource planning.
 Ensure to include subject matter experts and a project manager during the selection process to accomplish the project.
-Be sure to have sufficient budget for training.
+Be sure to have a sufficient budget for training.
 Develop a change management plan to communicate the objectives for system adoption to your organization.

 - Understand & Blueprint: Your team along with your partner NetSuite consultant will solidify in detail, all of your ERP requirements.
 From drawing out future state processes, standard & add on modules required to power your back office, no stone should be left unturned.